Use code 'EarlyBird'

 Overview

-During this week-long tour through Sicily’s southern coast, you’ll take a Sicilian cooking class, visit storied medieval villages and sunny seaside towns, and learn more about Italian history and culture.
-Visit Southern Sicily, all while earning professional development credit with other educators.
+On this week-long journey through Sicily’s southern coast, participate in a hands-on Sicilian cooking class, explore historic medieval villages, and enjoy the relaxed atmosphere of picturesque seaside towns.
+Gain insight into the region’s rich history, culture, and culinary traditions, all while earning professional development credit with other educators.

 Southern Sicily itinerary map